d3mondev/puredns/README.md

 [DNS Validator](https://github.com/vortexau/dnsvalidator) can be used to curate your own list of public DNS resolvers.

+[all.txt wordlist](https://gist.github.com/jhaddix/f64c97d0863a78454e44c2f7119c2a6a) Jhaddix's iconic `all.txt` wordlist commonly used for subdomain enumeration.

 ## Author

 I'm d3mondev, a coder and security enthusiast.
 [Follow me on twitter](https://twitter.com/d3mondev)!

 ## Disclaimer & License

-The resolvers included in this repository are for reference only.
+The resolvers included in this repository are present for reference only.
 The author is not responsible for any misuse of the resolvers in that list.
+It is the user's responsibility to curate a list of resolvers you are authorized to use.

 Usage of this program for attacking targets without consent is illegal.
 It is the user's responsibility to obey all applicable laws.
 The developer assumes no liability and is not responsible for any misuse or damage cause by this program.
 Please use responsibly.